 Staying relevant on each individual social network is also wildly important.
 Customers on Pinterest are going to look different than those on Twitter or Instagram, and your ad copy should reflect that.

 Advertising Copy Should be Benefits-Focused

-Did you know that advertising premium products with the price tag already visible is actually a great tactic for a better ROi when it comes to PPC social media advertising?
+Did you know that advertising premium products with the price tag already visible are actually a great tactic for a better ROI when it comes to ppc ad copy for social media advertising?

 I know, it sounds nuts, but the truth is that by giving your audience a glimpse at what to expect, they won’t be shocked when they click on the ad and then drive your ad cost up with no return.

 Pre-qualifying your customers by letting them know what they’ll be paying and encouraging them by adding tactics like “buy now and get free delivery by X date” can increase ROI through a benefits focus.

 Your audience wants to know exactly how your services and products can benefit them, so let them know.